pledged loan

 How does a pledge loan affect my payment history?

-Just like any other loan, a pledge loan will affect your payment history based on how you manage the loan.
-Paying on time can positively impact your payment history, while late or missed payments can negatively affect you.
+Like any other loan, a pledge loan will affect your payment history based on how you manage the loan.
+On-time payments can positively impact your payment history, while late or missed payments can negatively affect credit.

 A Note from CreditNinja

-At CreditNinja, we believe everyone should have access to free financial resources.
-Feel free to browse our online blog for accurate and up-to-date information on loans, credit scores, how crypto lending works, personal finance, and other essential topics.
+At CreditNinja, we believe everyone should have access to free financial education resources.
+Browse our blog for accurate and up-to-date information on loans, credit scores, how crypto lending works, personal finance, and other important topics.

 References: